robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ## DATA VISUALIZATION AND INSIGHTS

-Since the data is now cleaned up and ready for visualization, firstly, I can do some simple calculations to get some general insights on ship length, ship tonage and to find the most popular shipping agent company and then I will import the data into Power BI via SQL Server method.
+Since the data is now cleaned up and ready for visualization, I will:

+1. Do some simple calculations to get some general insights on ship length, ship tonage and to find the most popular shipping agent company;
+2. Get the Top 10 most popular ship types, ship registration countries and countries of arrival;
+3. Import the data into Power BI via SQL Server method and build a dashboard visualizing the points above.

-From the laivo_ilgis column we can calculate the average ship length.
+From the **laivo_ilgis** column we can calculate the average ship length.

 ```sql
 SELECT ROUND(AVG(laivo_ilgis),2) as average_ship_length FROM Laivas_edited;